PaulShpilsher/minivault/README.md

 - **No logs?** The `logs/` directory is created automatically.
 Check permissions if missing.
 - **Prompt too large?** Requests over 4KB will be rejected.
 - **Model not found?** Make sure the model in `OLLAMA_MODEL` is installed in your Ollama instance.

 ---

-## ℹ️ Notes
-- Minimal, synchronous API for clarity.
-For streaming, see Ollama docs and Go's `http.Flusher`.
-- All logic is local; no cloud LLMs are used.

----